 The Nebraska HOPWA Program was successful in meeting housing and supportive service goals as indicated in the Annual Action Plan.
-Specifically associated with helping homeless persons (especially chronically homeless individuals and families, families with children, veterans and their families, and unaccompanied youth) make the transition to permanent housing and independent living, this program assisted 34 households with permanent housing placement, including move-in expenses, security deposit, first month's rent and/or last month's rent and supportive services, and 18 with tenant-based rental assistance.
-In the 2017 HOPWA CAPER there is a tracking mechanism of a table, "Housing Stability: Assessment of Client Outcomes on Maintaining Housing Stability (Permanent Housing and Related Facilities)."
-It is noted in that table that of the 16 households assisted with tenant-based rental assistance, 13 of them continued receiving HOPWA housing subsidy assistance into the next operating year in order to assist with housing stability.
-There were 11 duplicate households; having received both short-term rent/mortgage assistance, tenant-based rental assistance and/or permanent housing placement.
+Specifically associated with helping homeless persons (especially chronically homeless individuals and families, families with children, veterans and their families, and unaccompanied youth) make the transition to permanent housing and independent living, this program assisted 34 households with permanent housing placement, including move-in expenses, security deposit, first month's rent and/or last month's rent and supportive services, and 20 with tenant-based rental assistance.
+In the 2018 HOPWA CAPER there is a tracking mechanism of a table, "Housing Stability: Assessment of Client Outcomes on Maintaining Housing Stability (Permanent Housing and Related Facilities)."
+It is noted in that table that of the 20 households assisted with tenant-based rental assistance.
+There were 10 duplicate households; having received both short-term rent/mortgage assistance, tenant-based rental assistance and/or permanent housing placement.

 Supportive Service activities provided during the reporting period include standard/intensive case management services, outreach activities/events, and client transportation assistance.
-Housing Information Services were on target with services provided to 60 households statewide.
+Housing Information Services were provided to 8 households statewide.

-In addition, with regard to the prevention of homelessness, and reducing the risks of homelessness, of the 67 households assisted with Short-Term Rent, Mortgage and Utility Assistance (STRMU) Assistance, 21 had an outcome of stable/permanent housing (PH); 41 had an outcome of temporarily stable, with reduced risk of homelessness, and 5 had an outcome of unstable arrangements, with 1 in jail/prison and 4 disconnected from communication.
-Of the total households that received STRMU Assistance in this operating year, 23 received STRMI assistance in 2 consecutive operating years, and 11 in 3 consecutive operating years.
+In addition, with regard to the prevention of homelessness, and reducing the risks of homelessness, of the 73 households assisted with Short-Term Rent, Mortgage and Utility Assistance (STRMU) Assistance, 24 had an outcome of stable/permanent housing (PH); 41 had an outcome of temporarily stable, with reduced risk of homelessness, and 5 had an outcome of unstable arrangements, with 2 in jail/prison and 3 disconnected from communication.
+Of the total households that received STRMU Assistance in this operating year, 23 received STRMI assistance in 2 consecutive operating years, and 8 in 3 consecutive operating years.
 Please see HOPWA CAPER "Assessment of Households that Received STRMU Assistance" table.